 - In special cases when we have reason to believe that disclosing this information is necessary to identify, contact, or bring legal action against someone who may be causing injury to or interference with our legal rights.

 You should be aware that we employ several third-party organizations to process personal data on our behalf.
-The third-party data processors who process personal data on our behalf obligate themselves to provide adequate protection to the personal data they process on our behalf.
+These third-party data processors are obligated to provide adequate protection in line with this Policy over the personal data they process on our behalf.

 Fundraising and Donations